vasnake/golang-web_services-mrg_course/part1.md

 A module may be checked out at a specific `branch`, `tag`, or `revision` using a `version query`. `go get example.com/mod@master`

 Module versions are distributed as `.zip files`.
 There is rarely any need to interact directly with these files, since the `go` command creates, downloads, and extracts them automatically

 The `module cache` is the directory where the `go` command stores downloaded module files.
-The module cache is distinct from the `build cache`, which contains compiled packages and other build artifacts
-The default location of the module cache is `$GOPATH/pkg/mod`.
+The module cache is distinct from the `build cache`, which contains compiled packages and other build artifacts The default location of the module cache is `$GOPATH/pkg/mod`.
 To use a different location, set the `GOMODCACHE` environment variable.

 A `workspace` is a collection of modules on disk that are used as the `main modules` when running `minimal version selection` (`MVS`)
 Go uses an algorithm called `Minimal version selection` (MVS) to select a set of module versions to use when building packages
-`MVS` operates on a directed graph of modules, specified with `go.mod` files `MVS` starts at the `main modules` (special vertices in the graph that have no version) and traverses the graph
+`MVS` operates on a directed graph of modules, specified with `go.mod` files `MVS` starts at the `main modules` (special vertices in the graph that have no version) and traverses the graph Т.е. воркспейс содержит набор вершин графа зависимостей.

 Most `go` commands may run in `Module-aware` mode or `GOPATH` mode If `GO111MODULE`=off, the go command ignores `go.mod` files and runs in `GOPATH` mode

 When using modules, the `go` command typically satisfies dependencies by downloading modules from their sources into the `module cache`, then loading packages from those downloaded copies

 `Vendoring` may be used to allow interoperation with older versions of Go, or to ensure that all files used for a `build` are `stored` in a single file tree.

 The `go mod vendor` command constructs a directory named `vendor` in the `main module’s root directory` containing copies of all packages needed